Christopher Landau: Social media usage

 As ambassador to Mexico, Landau was noted for his heavy usage of social media.
-In 2020, he launched a challenge on Twitter to boost his follower count in order to exceed the 150,000 followers boasted by the U.S. ambassador to Greece, noting his follower count was only 40,000 despite Mexico's much larger population.
+In 2020, he launched a challenge on Twitter to boost his follower count in order to exceed the 150,000 followers boasted by the ambassador to Greece Geoffrey R. Pyatt, noting his follower count was only 40,000 despite Mexico's much larger population.
 Landau tweeted in Spanish "This is an outrage! … Mexico has to be #1!"
 By July 2020, Landau's follower count had exploded to 245,000, in what Slate described as providing "an unexpected lesson in American digital diplomacy."

-In September 2020, Landau was accused of cyberbullying a Mexican college student who criticized him on Twitter.
+In September 2020, Landau was accused of cyberbullying Mariana Braojos, a Mexican college student who criticized him on Twitter.
 Landau replied by sarcastically saying, "Obviously, your great education and knowledge of the world would allow you to do diplomatic work much better than the 'rudimentary' communications of this 'white foreigner.' " The student reportedly closed their account on Twitter following the exchange.